-Processing and handling of asbestos-contaminated vermiculite at the New Orleans facility clearly resulted in asbestos exposures to former workers and their household contacts while the facility was operating.
-Sufficient site- and process-specific information is available to consider these exposures a public health hazard.
-On the basis of the available information, ATSDR estimates that 70 to 90 former workers were exposed during the time the plant operated.
-The frequency and duration of former worker exposure depended upon the workers' job assignments, facility operation schedules, and periods of employment.
+While the Honolulu facility was operating, the processing and handling of asbestos-contaminated vermiculite resulted in exposure to former workers and their household contacts.
+Site-specific information is not available to characterize these exposures.
+However, on the basis of available exposure information for similar facilities, ATSDR considers these exposure pathways a public health hazard and recommends that former workers and household contacts be advised about their exposures and the potential health implications.

+The frequency and duration of former worker exposures depended on the workers' job assignments, facility operation schedules, and periods of employment.
 Use of respiratory protection would also influence the degree of worker exposure to airborne asbestos fibers.